LKirst/lie-esl/_pages/LK_Checklist_Paragraph_A2.md

   the TS and should not introduce a new idea.

 - End: The paragraph ends with a concluding sentence (CS).
-The CS summarizes the main idea of the paragraph or links to the next paragraph.
+The CS summarizes the main idea of the paragraph.
+In its simplest form, the CS is just a paraphrase of your topic sentence.

 After every paragraph, skip two more lines!